-LP GAS CONTAINER CARE
+LP GAS TANK CARE

-After each trip, inspect the LP gas container.
-Sand off traces of rust and apply a rust preventive paint.
+After each trip, inspect the LP gas tank.
+Sand off traces of rust and apply a rust preventative paint.
 Always use a light color paint, which reflects heat.
-When the LP gas system is not in use the Service valve should be closed.
+When the LP gas system is not in use, the Service valve should be closed.